drivet/website/content/blog/miscellanea/theremin-intro.md

     allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

-I'll be honest, this video makes me want to learn to play the theremin.
+I'll be honest, this video, more than any other, makes me want to learn to play.

 ## Basic Principles